phone: 207.333.8521 email:

 Members will end the group with appropriate resources and a plan for continued recovery in place.

-Contact Sarah Dionne for more information
+Contact Sarah Dionne for more information on fees and how to apply

 Friendship and Relationships Skills Group for Teens and Young Adults